Ashton breaks try record as hobbling Toulon stun Montpellier

 Victory came at a cost, however, with influential fly-half Francois Trinh-Duc forced off after just 11 minutes with a shoulder injury after being crunched by Montpellier prop Davit Kubriashvili who earned a yellow card for his troubles.

-French international skipper Guilhem Guirado was then forced off after just 20 minutes with knee ligament damage.
+French international skipper Guilhem Guirado was then left the field after just 20 minutes with knee ligament damage.

-"We had the game won but we're disappointed that we didn't get the bonus point," said Galthie.
+"We had the game won but we're disappointed that we didn't get the bonus point," said Galthie whose team are in third place.

 "That might be important with still two more games to play."